 If you claim your products will comply with the Building Code, they must do so (as required by section 14G of the Building Act), if installed according to any data, plans, specifications and advice you prescribe.

 Everyone using your product or system in the building process will rely on your information and claims, so it is essential that it is accurate and reliable.

 For example, if you claim your building product can be used in a certain way (for example as a structural bolt in a marine location, or as a weatherproof cladding) you must back up these claims with suitable evidence.

 You do not have to provide your consumers with a written warranty for your product.
 However, you must comply with the Consumer Guarantees Act which states your goods must be durable and last for a reasonable amount of time.

 This means if your product is not fit for purpose or of a reasonable quality, consumers may still be able to seek remedy despite there being no written warranty in place.

-If you are a consumer or builder and have purchased a product you think is causing a building to be dangerous or unsafe, you should let your local council know.
+If you are a consumer or builder and have purchased or used a product you think is causing a building to be dangerous or unsafe, you should let your local building consent authority (BCA) know.

-The council has the ability to issue a dangerous building notice requiring work to be done or to prevent people from accessing the building.
+The BCA has the ability to issue a dangerous building notice requiring work to be done or to prevent people from accessing the building.

 You could also let us know.
 We have the ability to issue a warning or a ban on the use of a building product or system.